Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 Also, developers who talk this way are often wrong about what people want, but in their arrogance (that is an incredibly arrogant attitude, after all), are unable to even see their error.
 The tech industry has gone backwards in several ways as a direct result of this.

+Let me assure you that this runs both ways.
+It's just something you have to get over.

+I have no idea what you mean here... what runs both ways?
+What do I have to get over?

-Answer precedes the question (Score:2)
+Answer precedes the question (Score:3)

 > Microsoft tried, people preferred to choose between the OSes that are more popular.
 Mozilla tried Firefox OS, but that didn't work out either.
 BlackBerry's BBOS also couldn't find enough takers